malcolmc10/Schmedium/README.md

 Component	Type	state	props	Description

-Header	functional	n	n	The header will contain the navigation and logo.
+Header	functional	n	n	The Header will show the logo and navigation.
-Navigation	functional	n	n	The navigation will provide a link to each of the pages.
-Gallery	class	y	n	The gallery will render the posts using cards in flexbox.
-Gallery Card	functional	n	y	The cards will render the post info via props.
 Footer	functional	n	n	The footer will show info about me and a link to my portfolio.
+Review	functional	n	n	Will show a random article.
+ArticleC	functional	n	n	Will show a carosel of articles.
+App	      functional	n	n	The app is the main and base of the application Main	      functional	n	n	Homepage
+Register	functional	n	n	This is where the user will register for the site.
+Login 	functional	n	n	This is where the user will login into the site MyArticle	functional	n	n	Theis is where the user can view their articles and edit and delete.
+Logo  	functional	n	n	This is the logo for the entire site.

-Time Estimates
+# Time Estimates
 Use this section to estimate the time necessary to build out each of the components you've described above.

-Task	Priority	Estimated Time	Time Invested	Actual Time Add Contact Form	L	3 hrs	2 hrs	3 hrs
+Task	Priority	Estimated Time	Time Invested	Actual Time

+Wireframing	   H	3 hrs	 hrs	TBD
+Backend 	   H	6 hrs	 hrs	TBD
+CRUD  	   H	5 hrs	 hrs	TBD
+Create componenets H	3 hrs	 hrs	TBD
+CSS	H	5 hrs	 hrs	TBD
-Create CRUD Actions	H	3 hrs	1 hrs	TBD
+Create logo	H	3 hrs	 hrs	TBD
+add carosel	H	2 hrs	hrs	TBD
+add random algo	H	2 hrs	 hrs	TBD deploy	H	3 hrs	 hrs	TBD

-TOTAL		6 hrs	3 hrs	TBD
+TOTAL		32 hrs	 hrs	TBD
-Why is this necessary?
-Time frames are key to the development cycle.
-You have limited time to code your app, and your estimates can then be used to evaluate possibilities of your MVP and post-MVP based on time needed.
-It's best you assume an additional hour for each component, as well as a few hours added to the total time, to play it safe.

 # Server (Back End)